alrokayan/hadoop-openstack-centos/README.rst

 (4)	Open Eclipse then choose: File->New->Project->MapReduce Project (5)	Put any project name, then click ``Configure Hadoop install directory…``, then cleck ``Browse...`` and select you uncompressed hadoop folder, ex: /Users/alrokayan/hadoop-0.22.0.
 Apply->OK->Finish.
 (6)	Drag the three .java files in the ``Eclipse-Example`` folder (WordCountDriver.java, WordCountMap.java, and WordCountReduce.java) into the ``src`` folder (not the project it self) in Eclipse.
 Select copy, then press OK.
-(7)	Login to your client, from OpenStack controller:
+(7)	Login to your client, from OpenStack controller, then execute:

-7.1.
-Execute:

 ::

 	.
 01-centos-openstack/07-show-IPs.sh
 	.
 01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE CLIENT>

-7.2.
-After you login to the client VM:
+(8) fter you login to the client VM, execute:

-7.2.1.	touch text

-7.2.2.

 ::
+	touch text

 	echo "test
 	yes